quadriga-dk/Book_Template/formatierung/markdown-notebooks.md

 # Notebooks with MyST Markdown

 Jupyter Book also lets you write text-based notebooks using MyST Markdown.
-See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.
+See <a href="https://jupyterbook.org/file-types/myst-notebooks.html" class="external-link" target="_blank">the Notebooks with MyST Markdown documentation</a> for more detailed instructions.
 This page shows off a notebook written in MyST Markdown.

 ## An example cell